Amityaron/Statistical-Learning-Lab1-Flight-Analysis/README.md

-# Statistical-Learning-Lab1
+# Statistical-Learning-Lab1 Flight Analysis

+"We will analyze data for flights departing from three terminals in New York City during the year 2013.
+This flight data has been collected by the oversight agency responsible for supervising the airports.
+Our primary focus is on addressing the following questions:

+1. Flight Schedule: What can we infer about the recurrent flight schedule?
+Are there any recurring patterns of variation?
+How can we identify changes or deviations from the usual behavior?

+2. Flight Delays: What are the patterns of flight delays, both short and long?
+Can we identify potential causes that warrant further investigation?

-Open the file Lab1_handout_52525.pdf  <br />
+Please open the file Lab1_handout_52525.pdf for detailed information.

-Also Open the file Lab1.html
-On Graph Critique<br />
+Additionally, we request you to access the file Lab1.html, which contains our analysis for the Graph Critique section.

-I try to Summarize the percentage of flights, departing from Denver airport, delayed 15 minutes.<br />
+In the Graph Critique section, we have provided a summary of the percentage of flights departing from the Denver airport that experienced a delay of 15 minutes.
+Furthermore,

-Also in the second graph, I summarizing the flight volume and fights delayed, by date and showing weekly cycles.<br />
+In the second graph, we present a summary of the flight volume and the number of delayed flights categorized by date, with a particular focus on showcasing weekly cycles.

-On the Freestyle analysis<br />
-I used the joint distribution of continuous variables in the scatterplot matrix.<br />
+For the Freestyle analysis, we employed the joint distribution of continuous variables in the scatterplot matrix.

-Finally in Graphical "Lineup<br />
-I use Permutation statistical to check the null hypothesis: The proportion of delayed flights per month is independent across months.
+Lastly, in the Graphical "Lineup" section, we utilized Permutation statistics to test the null hypothesis, specifically whether the proportion of delayed flights per month is independent across different months."

+Please note that I have made some assumptions while revising the response.
+If you have specific changes or instructions you'd like to be incorporated, feel free to let me know.